ignite/cli/docs/2 Architecture/1 Introduction.md

 - A combination `starport app` and `starport serve` already let's you manage your blockchain out of the box.
 - The default blockchain includes networking and a consensus protocol with your own token.
 - Data is managed with the Key-Value Store and data types can be added with `starport type`.
-- Accounts are created during genesis of the application.
+- Accounts are created during genesis of the app.
 These can be configured in the `config.yml`.